-An abundance of hotels and bed & breakfasts lodging options are available on the island if you choose to stay.
-It wouldn’t be a visit to Mackinac Island without a stop to the iconic Grand Hotel.
-Stop at Sadie’s Ice Cream Parlor for a sweet treat (the parlor is located outside the hotel’s east entrance, and open is to all Mackinac Island visitors with no hotel admission fee).
+An abundance of hotels and bed & breakfast lodging options are available on the island if you choose to stay.
+It wouldn’t be a visit to Mackinac Island without a stop to the iconic Grand Hotel (grab some ice cream at Sadie’s Ice Cream Parlor while you’re there!).

-Plan a trip to nearby Castle Farms in Charlevoix to view the 100-year old castle and grounds that offers family fun such as a hedge maze, reflection pond where you can feed rainbow trout, museum collections, and the largest working outdoor model railroad in Michigan with over 70 trains!
+Head to nearby Castle Farms in Charlevoix to view the 100-year old castle and grounds that offer family fun: try the hedge maze, reflection pond where you can feed rainbow trout, museum collections, and the largest working outdoor model railroad in Michigan with over 70 trains.

-Only a little over an hour away from Kalamazoo is this beautiful city that packs both modern fare and old world.
-There are plenty of reasons to visit Holland, notably the Tulip Festival every spring where there are over 4.5 million tulips abloom as well as parades, shows, and special activities for children.
+Only a little over an hour away from Kalamazoo, Holland is a beautiful city that packs both modern fare and old world.
+The Tulip Festival every spring offers over 4.5 million tulips abloom as well as parades, shows, and special activities for children.

 Afterward, head over to Nelis’ Dutch Village and try on a pair of wooden shoes.
-If you can’t go in the spring, Holland’s Dutch Village is still open and worth the visit.
 Enjoy the beautiful Dutch architecture, canals, watch artisans make cheese and candles and go down the wooden shoe slide.
-There’s also a petting zoo, and rides for kids.
+There’s also a petting zoo and rides for kids.

-Visiting the Holland area in the summer?
-Enjoy the beautiful white sandy beaches, visit the Outdoor Discovery Center or cool off at the Zeeland splash pad park.
+If Holland is on your summer schedule, visit the Outdoor Discovery Center or cool off at the Zeeland Splash Pad Park.